-Meet the IDA Documentary Awards Nominees: Tatiana Huezo--'The Tiniest Place (El Lugar Mas Pequeno)'
+Meet the IDA Documentary Awards Nominees: Tatiana Huezo of 'The Tiniest Place (El Lugar Mas Pequeno)'

 Editor's Note: Tatiana Huezo's The Tiniest Place (El Lugar Mas Pequeno) has been nominated in the Best Feature category at this year's IDA Documentary Awards, to be held at the Directors Guild in Los Angeles on Friday, December 2.
 Below is an interview we conducted with Huezo last August in conjunction with her him having been included in DocuWeeks 2011.